GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 While you should first rotate your compromised credentials in all cases, you may wish to remove sensitive information from your git history as well.
 Remember that git is a versioning tool, which means that your commits history is searchable.

 This is especially important if you committed sensitive data that cannot be changed (like any user data) or if you want to preserve your company's brand reputation and not raise cybersecurity concerns.
 Keep in mind that the Web never forgets: GitHub offers a [public events API](https://developer.github.com/v3/activity/events/#list-public-events) that can be used by everyone to download public commits.
-But still we strongly advise to limit exposure of your sensitive information.
+But still, we strongly advise limiting exposure of your sensitive information.

 ### 1.2.2 Detailed procedure

-The procedure of rewriting git history can be a bit tricky but this is a very good opportunity to learn about a few subtleties of the git protocol.
+The procedure of rewriting git history can be a bit tricky, but this is a very good opportunity to learn about a few subtleties of the git protocol.
 Under its appearance of simplicity, the git protocol generally takes years for developers to be profoundly understood!
 So don't worry if you're a bit uncomfortable with it, and let's practice a little! :smile:

 <details>
   <summary><b>Click to expand</b></summary>